Virginia Howard Mullan

 I've been writing since I wrote my first song, “Lines, Lines, Everywhere”, with Rose and Tamara while we were building blanket forts and watching “The Monkeys” on T.V.

-Luckily, after reading what I wrote, my Aunt Theo and Dad's friend Art Martin always encouraged me and gushed over anything I showed them.
+Luckily, after reading what I wrote, my Step-Aunt Theo and Dad's friend Art Martin always encouraged me.
+Theo and Art gushed over anything I showed them.
 I believed them when they said “How wonderful!” my efforts were and how much they looked forward to my next piece.
 So if my run-ons drive you crazy or you think this website is a bust.....blame Theo and Art.
 They encouraged me to keep writing.
 They were the original “two thumbs up.”

 2017 - Background Extra in An Evening with Beverly Luff Linn.